sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openjpeg2</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : C-Library for JPEG 2000
+Short desc    : C-Library for JPEG 2000
 URL          : https://github.com/uclouvain/openjpeg
-Лицензия     : BSD and MIT
+License      : BSD and MIT
-Описание     : The OpenJPEG library is an open-source JPEG 2000 library developed in order to
+Descript     : The OpenJPEG library is an open-source JPEG 2000 library developed in order to
              : promote the use of JPEG 2000.
              :
              : This package contains